fcarrasco0/rails_api_example/README.md

 ## Running the project

-Cloning the project on the selected file:
+Cloning the project on the selected folder:
     `git clone https://github.com/fcarrasco0/rails_api_example.git`

 Next go inside the folder and execute the following command: